ADMELOG is a fast-acting mealtime insulin for adults with type 1 or type 2 diabetes, and for children (3 years and older) with type 1 diabetes, that:

 For cash-paying patients, the Insulins Valyou Savings Program can help.

-Patients pay a set price of $99 per month for up to ten 10-mL vials and/or boxes of pens for any one or combination of Sanofi Insulins.
+Patients pay a set price of $35 for 30 day Supply for combination of any Sanofi Insulin.
 Eligibility restrictions apply.
 Learn more.

 You should only use your pen for up to 28 days after its first use.
 Throw away the ADMELOG SoloStar pen you are using after the 28th day, even if it still has insulin left in it.

 Be sure to put used needles and syringes in an FDA-cleared disposal container right away after use.

 While using ADMELOG, do not: